-The HUD-funded SBF program is intended to provide economic stimulus to Small Businesses for economic development.
+The HUD-funded SBF program intends to provide economic stimulus to Small Businesses for economic development.
 HUD's regulations limit what actions can be considered under the SBF program, including the prohibition of any construction in the floodway.
 Descriptions of the potential impacts of the proposed action are below:

-- Option A (Proposed Action) This option would involve renovation of the non-residential building.
-The building is not undergoing substantial improvement and the footprint is not being increased.
-The proposal does include a minor renovation of affixing a replacement electric generator and a replacement air conditioner, with no ground disturbance.
-There will be no anticipated impacts to lives and property as this is a minor improvement to a nonresidential structure.
-As the footprint of the structure will not change there are no anticipated impacts to floodplain characteristics or natural and beneficial values. - Option B (No Action Alternative)- A no-action alternative would mean this applicant does not receive funding to help restore and grow their small business.
+The project is a renovation of a non-residential structure.
+The structure is not undergoing substantial improvement, and the footprint will not increase.
+The proposal does include a minor renovation of installing a water line for a new ice maker with no ground disturbance.
+There will be no anticipated impacts to lives and property as this is a minor improvement to a non-residential structure.
+As the footprint of the structure will not change there are no anticipated impacts to floodplain characteristics or natural and beneficial values.

-Step 5: Where practicable, design or modify the proposed action to minimize the potential adverse impacts to lives, property, and natural values within the floodplain and to restore, and preserve the values of the FFRMS floodplain.
+STEP 5: Where practicable, design or modify the proposed action to minimize the potential adverse impacts to and from the floodplain or wetland and to restore and preserve their natural and beneficial functions and values.

-The PRDOH and the Puerto Rico Permits Management Office requires elevation or floodproofing of all "substantially damaged or improved" structures in the FFRMS floodplain.
+The PRDOH and the Puerto Rico Permits Management Office requires elevation or floodproofing of all "substantially damaged or improved" structures in the floodplain.
 When followed, these regulations will reduce the threat of flooding damage to properties located in the floodplain and reduce the impact of development on the floodplain.
-Applicants are required to adhere to the most recent FFRMS floodplain elevation levels when considering reconstruction of their "substantially damaged or improved" property.
-It is noted; however, that because the property is not to be substantially improved and the footprint of the structure is not increased, floodplain management options are not required.
-The footprint of the building will not be increased, as to minimize the potential harm to or within the FFRMS floodplain.
+Applicants are required to adhere to the most recent floodplain elevation levels when considering reconstruction of their "substantially damaged or improved" property.
+It is noted; however, that because the property is not to be improved substantially and the footprint of the structure is not increased, floodplain management options are not required.
+The footprint of the structure will not be increased, to minimize the potential harm to or within the floodplain.